nventive/FlutterApplicationTemplate/doc/AzurePipelines.md

 This is done by setting the environment variable `USE_REAL_APIS` to `true`.

 This pipeline should be setup as a **scheduled pipeline** that runs every night and **should NOT be part of build validation**.
 PRs should not be blocked when APIs are down.

-## Canary Pipelines
-Canary pipelines allow to detect regressions by periodically creating versions of the app in which all the dependencies are updated to their latest version.

-This works with 2 pipelines.
-- Canary Merge Pipeline (`build/canary-merge.yml`)
-- Canary Deployment Pipeline (`.azure-pipelines-canary.yml`)

-> The term "canary" comes from [_canary in a coal mine_](https://en.wikipedia.org/wiki/Sentinel_species#Historical_examples) and refers to detecting problems before they become too important.

-### Canary Merge
-This pipelines creates a branch on which it commits a version of the latest code with all nuget dependencies updated to their latest version.
-It does so using a custom task called `nventiveCanaryUpdater`, which can be found [here](https://github.com/nventive/nventive-Build-Tools/blob/master/overview.md#canary-updater).

-### Canary Deployment
-This pipelines triggers automatically when a new branch is created and pushed by the previous pipeline.
-It takes the new code, builds it, and deploys so that it can be manually tested.

-This pipeline uses the same build and release stages as the main CI/CD pipeline of the app.